-A Compliance Officer is responsible for overseeing an organization’s compliance with government laws and regulations.
-Their duties include coordinating with company management to identify potential risks, implementing policies and procedures to uphold laws and regulations, and monitoring the company’s adherence to those policies and procedures.
+A compliance officer is responsible for overseeing an organization’s compliance with government laws and regulations.
+Their duties include coordinating with company management to identify potential risks, implementing policies and procedures to uphold laws and regulations and monitoring the company’s adherence to those policies and procedures.

 A compliance officer’s responsibilities primarily involve identifying and eliminating risks of non-compliance, both externally and internally.
 They develop internal company policies and ensure that they are respected.
 They make sure the organization has a clearly defined program for complying with the country’s laws.
-A compliance offer continually reports to management concerning the organization’s compliance with laws and regulations.
+A compliance officer continually reports to management concerning the organization’s compliance with laws and regulations.

 In addition, a compliance officer deals with non-compliance situations, creating realistic plans to overcome them.
 They also conduct regular audits to identify potential weaknesses and non-compliance situations.
 Finally, they communicate with employees to ensure everyone knows what they need to do to comply with internal and external laws and regulations.